Tiax93/RhythmStim-SNEO/README.md

 Low-latency SNEO-based spike detector for IntanTech RHS Stim/Recording System Paper currently under peer-review.
 These instruction will be updated soon.

-Download the .zip file if you just want to run the modified version.
+Download the [application.zip](https://github.com/Tiax93/RhythmStim-SNEO/blob/main/RhythmStim-SNEO/application.zip) file if you just want to run the modified version.

 Otherwise, if you wish to customize the design to fit for you needs, you must: